Keavon/Thesis/src/paper/thesis.md

 ![](Nodes%20-%20Input%20and%20Output.png)

 <div id="fig-21" class="figure-caption">
-Figure 21: Input and Output nodes with the pressure samples connected to the brush output.
+<span>Figure 21: Input and Output Nodes.</span> Shown with the pressure sampling data connected to the brush output.
 </div>

 The Input node provides several strips of stroke input data from the stylus axes including pressure, tilt altitude (angle from parallel to normal with the tablet surface), tilt azimuth (angle clockwise from the +X axis), and X and Y positions on the page (increasing from the top left).
 Each ranges from 0 (black) to 1 (white).
 While the X and Y positions are provided for completeness, they are unlikely to be useful directly in the procedural texture authorship process; they are more useful in the stroke wrapping stage which is not in the scope of this prototype implementation.